-Since 2007, Walden academic leadership has endorsed the APA manual guidance on appropriate use of the first person singular pronoun, allowing the use of this pronoun in all Walden academic writing except doctoral capstone abstracts, which should not contain first person pronouns.
+Since 2007, Walden academic leadership has endorsed the APA manual guidance on appropriate use of the first-person singular pronoun "I," allowing the use of this pronoun in all Walden academic writing except doctoral capstone abstracts, which should not contain first person pronouns.

-In addition to the pointers below, Section 3.09 in the APA Manual (6th edition) provides information on the appropriate use of first person in scholarly writing.
+In addition to the pointers below, APA 7, Section 4.16 provides information on the appropriate use of first person in scholarly writing.

 I feel that eating white bread causes cancer.

 The author feels that eating white bread causes cancer.